Seatis/my-teaching-materials/workshop/hardware/AC-peripheral/README.md

 [ATmega168PB Xplained user manual](http://www.atmel.com/Images/Atmel-42381-ATmega168PB-Xplained-Mini_UserGuide.pdf)

 #### Writing driver software
-You are going to write a software which can measure time difference between two impulses.
-This can be used to measure frequency.
-It is useful to put all the hardware specific code in a separate .c and .h file, so it can be reused in another project just by copying those files.
+The goal is to write a software (based on the frequency measurement program), which can measure the RPM of a DC fan.
+The reflective optical sensor gives out an analog periodic voltage, which frequency is proportional to the rotation speed of the fan.

+To do this, we convert this analog signal to a digital signal, which can trigger an input capture event in the TC1 timer.

 Steps:
 - create a new AtmelStudio project
-- copy the [following files](#) to the project folder (next to the automatically generated main.c file)
+- copy the [following files](workshop/AtmelStudio/rpm-measurement) to the project folder (next to the automatically generated main.c file)
 - overwrite the files if asked
 - add the files to the project
-- write the code where asked (marked with "TODO")
-    - always test the code after you wrote a few lines of code
+- set up the compiler to compile printf with floating point support
+    - in the solution explorer
+        - right click on "Libraries"
+        - click on "Add library"
+        - in the opened windows tick "libprintf_flt"
+        - click on the "OK" button
-    - write the needed functions in the following order
+    - in the Project->Properties window
-        - TODO
-        - TODO
+        - click on "Toolchain"
+        - search for "AVR/GNU linker"
-        - TODO
+        - click on "General"
+        - tick "Use vprintf library"
-- test the driver with the FAN
+        - save the settings with Ctrl+S
+- write the code :)

 ## Individual Workshop Review
 Please follow the styleguide: [Our C styleguide](https://github.com/greenfox-academy/teaching-materials/blob/master/styleguide/c.md)